 Kenney’s Landing provides access to the upper reaches of the Sippican River in Marion.

-Location: Just under 1/2 mile North of teh 195 overpass on the right hand side.
-Turn right on Ichabod Lane.
-Follow to the end of the cul-de-sac.
+Location: Just under 1/2 mile north of the I-195 overpass on the right hand side.
+Turn right on Ichabod Lane and follow to the end of the cul-de-sac.

 Osprey Marsh was donated to the Sippican Lands Trust in 2014 by Mary Howland Smoyer in cooperation with her children and her siblings, Edward Howland, George Howland and Meg Howland.